notapy/lbf-commands/README.md

 `fox, randomfox` - Image of a fox

-`passphrase` - Randomly generated passphrase

 `person, randomperson` - Some random image of a person

-`randomyomama, randomym` - Randomly generated yo mama joke that probably doesn't make sense
+`randomyomama, randomym` - Randomly generated yo mama joke that probably doesn't make sense [DISABLED]

 `statuscat` - Status cats from [http.cat](https://http.cat)

 `twitterbio, tb` - Randomly generated twitter bio

-`word` - Random word
+`word` - Random word [DISABLED]

 `charliebrown, cb` - Sends a random "Bring Me The Head Of Charlie Brown" joke.
 I don't know if you'll laugh at it.
+[DISABLED]

-`sentence` - Generates a random sentence from a whole bunch of scripts
+`sentence` - Generates a random sentence from a whole bunch of scripts [DISABLED]
 ### Give Me Your Images
 `ascii {image}` - Turns an image into kinda readable ASCII art